DonHulieo/duff/README.md

 ##### getoffsetfromentityinworldcoords

 Returns the offset from an entity in world coordinates.
+Based on FiveM and draobrehtom's `GetOffsetFromEntityInWorldCoords` function, see [ref](README.md#credits).

 ```lua
 ---@param entity integer